-Maux has worked with enough clients to know that spending $600-700 per month might work wonders in SEO for law firms that are small or in very non-competitive markets.
-Expecting the same results in more competitive fields is a mistake that can quickly sink the hopes of even the most devoted marketing teams.
+Majux has worked with enough clients to know that spending $700 per month on law firm SEO may work in small or non-competitive markets.
+Expecting the same results in more competitive fields, however, is a mistake.

 Ultimately, the amount your company needs to budget depends on what your competition is up to.
 Now, while we’ve never shied away from calling up our client’s competition to see how they answer their phones, what their hourly rates are, or who they refer their clients to – they still get awfully suspicious when we start asking about the size of their internet marketing staff.

 Who would have thought that could give it away?

 This article will dive into a few steps you can take to see exactly what your competitors are doing online – SEO and PPC advertising included.
 This is something we always do for personal injury lawyer SEO clients, criminal defense marketing clients, and other SEO/paid media accounts.